stenvala/aws-cdk-legos/README.md

 # AWS CDK Legos

-This repository has various conceptually different aws cdk stacks using various aws services like Lego blocks to do simple and unnecessary things.
-Everything is really simple: with one command you can go the whole stack through from initialization to destroy and results are displayed in terminal.
+This repository has conceptually different aws cdk stacks using various aws services like Lego blocks to do simple and unnecessary things.
+Everything is really simple: with one command you can go through the whole stack from initialization after clone to destroy and results are displayed in terminal.
+Many stacks are missing essential things that production grade code requires even though some concepts may have been presented in another, perhaps simpler, stack.

 ## Prerequisites

-* You must have aws cli installed and configured and aws cdk installed.
+* You must have aws cli and cdk installed and configured.
 Look from web how.
 * NPM is needed
 * Python 3 is needed

-## Fully functional
+## Currently available stacks

 Samples are here in the order in which a newbie might go them through.

 ### ts-hello-world

 To learn:
-* Concept for these demos
+* Concept for walking through these stacks
 * Basic cdk
-* Map a typescript function to URL
+* Map a typescript function to url
 * Environmental variables, event and context available in lambda

 ### ts-rest-api